Skip to content

 The same two dots connected three ways: Line (straight), Curve (arc), and Path (wave).

-Shape coordinates are auto-mapped
+Curvature and path coordinates are auto-mapped

 Invisible Connections

-The default shape=None creates a connection that renders nothing — to_svg() returns an empty string.
+Pass visible=False to create a connection that renders nothing — to_svg() returns an empty string.
 But the connection still:

 • Tracks the relationship via each entity's connection set